 My heart is a garden within these flames

-An online immersion & exploration into Sufi Yoga.
+An online exploration into the Indian tradition of Sufi tantric Yoga.

 Sunday 4th July 2021

 5. p.m -8.15 p.m.
 BST with 1/2 hour break.

 I will be holding space for a sensitive and decolonial exploration of Indian Sufi yoga in South Asia ( now present day Afghanistan, Pakistan, India and Bangladesh) Based on a personal rekindling of ancestral teachings, restoration of devotional somatic practice, re- working patriarchal and hierarchal interpretations and reflecting on socio-political issues.

-Sufi yoga traditions are neglected lineages in yoga today.
+Sufi tantric traditions are neglected lineages in yoga today.
 They challenge our homogenised narrative of yoga, White- orientalist prejudices and come under fire from orthodoxies, Islamic fundamentalism and hindutva.
 Clearly quite radical, no reference is made to the Indo-Muslim heritage in yoga teacher trainings, at conferences or on social media.
 Despite this omission, the tradition has a lot to offer in making yogic psycho-spiritual philosophy accessible and relevant for yoga therapy and trauma healing particularly within our BAME/BIPOC communities.

 Indo- Sufi yoga is rich, complex, poetic and non- denominational.
 Historically situated in indigenous, social movements that expounded an embodiment of love and surrender.
 It places emphasis on devotional experience and a direct relationship with oneness, coming back to the merciful moment, deep listening with feeling, unveiling illusions, drawing the self out of the self and keeping our inner space sacred to protect against fragmentation- austerities.